Brata24/Tukoo/README.md

 ## 🙏 Acknowledgments

+- **Mata Kuliah IMPAL** - This project is developed as an experimental environment for Software Implementation and Testing course
 - **SvelteKit** - For the amazing framework
 - **Drizzle Team** - For the excellent ORM
 - **Xendit/Pakasir** - For payment gateway integration